brandonfeeley/python-codes/README.md

 # python-codes

-LAST UPDATED JULY 25TH
+LAST UPDATED AUGUST 22ND

 Learning to use Python with several data tools linked below, for transparency, I like to post where I get my data from and any sources/inspirations.
-Special Thanks to the data analyst group on Discord for all feedback and tips they give me!
+Since the football season started in early August, I have learnt a lot and made some new visuals.

 ## Where I get my data